sybrew/the-seo-framework/readme.txt

 	-> Also enforce it in the back-end?
 	-> This will prevent overloading the database with large blobs.
 However, users can do this anywhere in WP, regardless.
 	-> 5.0
+TODO add CSS templating colors?
+	-> Also from Core, and their "relative" friends?
+I don't think WP uses "var" in production?
+	-> This should speed up some stuff, and makes the plugin easier to maintain.
+	-> 5.0
+TODO Default the metabox in the far-too-tiny sidebar of Gutenberg on "is_gutenberg_page()"?
+	-> Users will face issues moving back the metabox.
+		-> This PR will fix that, though... https://github.com/WordPress/gutenberg/pull/25187, eventually.
+	-> 5.0?
+We need to wait for Gutenberg 11.9 merger into Core... which might be earliest June 2022.
+TODO add debouncer in tsf.js?
+	-> tsf.debounce( () => { }, timeout, key || void 0 );
+	-> 4.3? / 4.2.1?

 ==== End punted.